The Foreign Investment Regulation Review: Mexico

 Regarding real estate, there are no restrictions for Mexican commercial companies seeking to acquire urban real property, even if non-Mexican equity holders participate in the capital stock as minority or majority stakeholders.
 However, companies may only acquire rural property to the extent that it is necessary for the fulfilment of their corporate purpose.
 In no event may these corporations acquire real property dedicated to agricultural, cattle or forestry activities of an area larger than the thresholds established for these activities.

-Further, acquiring property in a restricted zone (which covers an area creating a belt around the country, 100 kilometres wide in the border regions and 50 kilometres wide along the coast) requires, inter alia, Mexican companies to include a Calvo Clause in their corporate by-laws.
-A Calvo Clause is a requirement for foreign shareholders to consider themselves Mexican nationals in respect of the company's property and includes an express agreement not to invoke the protection of a foreign government, under penalty of forfeiting their property in benefit of the Mexican nation.
+Furthermore, acquiring property in a restricted zone (which covers an area creating a belt around the country, 100 kilometres wide in the border regions and 50 kilometres wide along the coast) requires, inter alia, Mexican companies to include a Calvo Clause in their corporate by-laws.
+A Calvo Clause is a requirement for foreign shareholders to consider themselves Mexican nationals in respect of the company's property and includes an express agreement not to invoke the protection of their own government, under penalty of forfeiting their property in benefit of the Mexican nation.

 Mexican companies with a Calvo Clause included in their by-laws are authorised to acquire real estate located in the restricted zone for non-residential purposes and have beneficiary rights over real estate located within the restricted zone for residential purposes.
 If acquiring real estate for non-residential purposes, a corporation is required to register the acquisition with the Ministry of Foreign Affairs.